-- Describes the scope of its investigation as guided by the TOR, and integration with the AEMC work. - · Describes its work and findings. - Summarises its proposed findings. - Responds to previous submissions and seeks further feedback. - Proposes a transition path for the Settlement Residue Auction (SRA). - Provides a high-level cost estimate for the introduction of access settlement within AEMO.
+- Describes the scope of its investigation as guided by the TOR, and integration with the AEMC work. - Describes its work and findings. - Summarises its proposed findings. - Responds to submissions to the draft report. - Proposes a transition path for the Settlement Residue Auction (SRA). - Provides a high-level cost estimate for the introduction of access settlement within AEMO. - Provides some detailed scenario analysis of actual historical events had access settlement been applied to them.